 Travelling taught me a lot about respecting every country’s unique customs and culture.

 For instance, while tipping in America is expected, it’s considered rude in Japan.
 Siesta is a concept widely embraced by restaurants in European cities, but not in Asian ones.

-In London, people walk on the right and stand on the left of the escalator.
+In London, people walk on the left and stand on the right of the escalator.
 In countries such as Singapore and Australia, you do the reverse.

 Needless to say, because I was unfamiliar with the different habits of each country, I would sometimes only discover them after being met with an angry glare or receiving an unexpected tirade from the locals.

 Flying has definitely broadened my perspectives on the human race: I’ve seen the prettiest and ugliest sides of people I never thought I’d cross paths with.

 The best advice I’ve received from a colleague was to take nothing personally.